dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 We were provided with a `DF1.pdf` file.
 You can download it [here](https://uwspedu-my.sharepoint.com/personal/cjohnson_uwsp_edu/_layouts/15/onedrive.aspx?ga=1&id=%2Fpersonal%2Fcjohnson_uwsp_edu%2FDocuments%2FPOCTF%2FPO%20CTF%202023%2FDF%201%20-%20If%20You%20Don%27t%20Remember%20Me).

-To solve this challenge, I utilize strings command as below:
+To solve this challenge, I use the strings command as shown below:

 `strings DF1.pdf`

 If you scroll down, you will find a string like this: poctf(uwsp_77333163306D335F37305F3768335F39346D33}

-Based on the description, it was stated "This is a two-step flag as you will find it partially encoded.", hence we could utilize CyberChef to find the partially encoded string which is `77333163306D335F37305F3768335F39346D33`.
+Based on the description, it was stated "This is a two-step flag as you will find it partially encoded.", so we could use CyberChef to find the partially encoded string which is `77333163306D335F37305F3768335F39346D33`.
-It turns out it's encoded in hex.

 It turns out it's encoded in hex, and the decoded string is `w31c0m3_70_7h3_94m3`.
 The final flag is poctf(uwsp_w31c0m3_70_7h3_94m3}